syrgak33/linuxlabs/5day/lab5.md

 3. Add password to your user.
 You can see the hash of your password in /etc/shadow file.
 4. Using usermod change the shell of the user azure to '/bin/bash'.
 5. Add a new group named testing with groupID 315.
+     ## if it is an Ubuntu machine,you can change visudo editor from nano to vim with this command: sudo update-alternatives --config editor  , and choose vim.basic.
 6. Add your created user to the testing group and sudoers group(in CentOS its called wheel, in ubuntu sudo)
 7. Login to your azure user and temporarily have the testing group as primary group, create a file in the azure's home directory and see to which group it belongs.
 8. Delete the azure user, but keep the home directory.